 Real Estate Agent Commission

 The seller pays the commission to their listing agent and the buyer's agent.
-The total amount is usually split evenly between the both of them.
+The total amount is usually split evenly between both agents.

 The escrow company is the neutral third party in a real estate transaction.
 They handle the exchange of money and any necessary documents related to the transaction.
 The costs charged to the seller are the fees for the services provided by the escrow company.